 Return To Practice: Licensure Administration

-APEGA's Practice Review Board (PRB) evaluates professional practice and competence to ensure the practices of engineering and geoscience in Alberta are upheld to the acceptable standard.
-In part, the PRB oversees licensure administration applications and processes, including making decisions and sending recommendations to Council for final decision on licensure applications.
+APEGA’s Practice Review Board (PRB) evaluates the professional practice and competence of licensed professionals and permit holders against APEGA’s practice standards and guidelines.
+In part, the PRB oversees licensure administration applications and processes, including making decisions and sending recommendations to council for final decisions on licensure applications.

 Returning to Practice